- ORDER: Piciformes

 - Cool Facts

-- One bold Arizona Woodpecker landed on the leg of a horse and hammered on it as if it was a tree.
+- One bold Arizona Woodpecker landed on the leg of a horse and hammered on it as if it were a tree.
 It came back for another rap after the horse moved off, and caused the horse to plunge and kick to keep it away.

 - The Arizona Woodpecker was previously considered the same species as the Strickland's Woodpecker of southern Mexico, but now they are regarded as separate, closely related species.